madetech/handbook/roles/head_of_capability_practice.md

 Hiring and Careers
 - Scale supply of capability team ahead of demand
-- Management of capability staff including performance, progression, career paths and succession planning
+- Management of capability team including performance, progression, career paths and succession planning
-- Make sure their team are engaged and happy in their day to day
+- Maintain high-levels of motivation and retention in the capability team

 Community and Thought Leadership
-- Continuously evolve ways of working, techniques, and technologies based on data on successful outcomes delivered for clients and improve the experience of our practitioners
+- Continuously improve service delivery and ways of working based on past successes and failures
-- Contribute to central resources in collaboration with the Delivery Management Organisation and other Capability Practices
-- Foster a thriving community of practice and shared identity
+- Foster thriving community of practice and shared identity
 - Consistently deliver thought leadership content and work with marketing to promote and drive growth
+- Encourage cross-community and multi-disciplinary collaboration

 ## Competencies